-Instructor communication policy: I am available to meet with you during my office hours online on Wednesdays from 11 a.m. - 12 p.m.
-If you are unable to meet with me during the scheduled office hours, please contact me so we can try to meet online in a live ZOOM conference, by phone, email or Canvas chat.
-In order to receive your message and respond quickly, I prefer that you contact me by Canvas or university email.
+Instructor communication policy: I am available to meet with you during my office hours online on Thursday from 5 - 6 p.m.
+I am also available in the classroom both before and after class.
+If you are unable to meet with me during the scheduled office hours, please contact me so we can try to meet online in a live ZOOM conference, by phone, email, or Canvas chat.
+To receive your message and respond quickly, I prefer that you contact me by Canvas or university email.
 I will respond to your inquiries within 24 hours during the week (Monday through Friday).
 If you need to contact me on the weekends my policy is to respond within 48 hours.
 Above all, contact me and keep me informed of any questions or concerns you have regarding the course.

 Mari Rockenstein, Esq.
-805-437-3284 mari.rockenstein@csuci.edu (please be sure to include your first and last name and the title of this course in emails)
+805-437-3284 mari.rockenstein@csuci.edu (Please be sure to include your first and last name and the title of this course in emails)